rapidfuzz/RapidFuzz/README.md

 2) It provides many string_metrics like hamming or jaro_winkler, which are not included in FuzzyWuzzy
 3) It is mostly written in C++ and on top of this comes with a lot of Algorithmic improvements to make string matching even faster, while still providing the same results.
 For detailed benchmarks check the [documentation](https://maxbachmann.github.io/RapidFuzz)
 4) Fixes multiple bugs in the `partial_ratio` implementation
+5) It can be largely used as a drop in replacement for `fuzzywuzzy`.
+However there are a couple API differences described [here](https://github.com/maxbachmann/RapidFuzz/blob/main/api_differences.md)

 ## Requirements